Law, Sustainability & Lifestyle

 The Crossroad of Law, Lifestyle & Sustainability

 This is a creative platform on interests intersecting the cross-roads of law, sustainability and lifestyle.
 I am a practicing Advocate and work on brief from attorneys, this is a visionary site to exchange content, case law analysis and other relevant information.

-The areas of law operate mainly through the lense of environmental, development and construction related issues.
+The areas of law operate mainly through the lens of environmental, development, energy and construction related issues.
 However, some topics also relate to issues of the business of legal practice management, mentorship and the transfer of legal skills.
 It includes a blog of recent cases and articles of interest to practicing lawyers.
 There are also networking events and mentorship opportunities in the pipeline.

 It can help with

 Rising temperatures are affecting developed and developing nations.